Twilio-org/rapid-response-kit/readme.md

 without requiring everyone to dial into a predefined number.

 ###Volunteer Signup
-**Volunteer Signup requires integration with Google Drive API to record results** This app texts people to sign up for an activity - their responses will be stored in the Google Drive account of your choosing.
+**Volunteer Signup requires Google credentials to record results** Broadcast an sms message to a group of numbers with a volunteer opportunity and record responses to a Google spreadsheet.

 Useful for signing up volunteers and determining who is available.

-To get the required client_secrets.json file, follow the [instructions provided by PyDrive] (http://pythonhosted.org/PyDrive/quickstart.html).
+Note : If your Google account has 2-factor authentication enabled, you may need to [generate an application specific password] (https://support.google.com/accounts/answer/185833?hl=en)

 ## Installation